-In DF relaying scheme, if ST fails to decode the primary signal, it is assumed that it keeps quiet in Phase 2, without transmitting its own signal \cite{han2009cooperative}.
-In AF relaying, however, ST would go on with both ST-PR and ST-SR transmission in Phase 2, irrespective of the transmission in Phase 1.
+In the subsequent analysis, the performance metric is taken as the outage probabilities at the SR and PR.
+Specifically, we take $\R_\p$ and $\R_\s$ as the threshold rates at the primary and secondary destinations respectively, and declare an outage event if the achieved rates fall below these respective threshold rates, where we assume that both the transmitters always have some information to send.
+In DF relaying scheme, if ST fails to decode the primary signal, it keeps quiet in Phase 2, without transmitting its own signal.
+In AF relaying, however, ST performs both ST-PR and ST-SR transmission in Phase 2, irrespective of the transmission in Phase 1.